Contents

 The Tower of London stands proudly along the banks of the River Thames, shrouded in centuries of history and mysteries.
 This iconic fortress has witnessed the rise and fall of kings, queens, and nobles and has played a pivotal role in shaping the destiny of England.
 From its humble beginnings as a simple fortification to its transformation into a grand palace and infamous prison, the Tower of London remains a living testament to England’s rich heritage.

 The Tower was initially built in the 11th century by William the Conqueror, the first Norman king of England.
-Construction began in 1078, took 20 years, and was originally intended to symbolise Norman power and as a fortress to protect the newly conquered city of London.
+Construction began in 1078, took 20 years, and was initially intended to symbolise Norman power and as a fortress to protect the newly conquered city of London.

 Over the centuries, the Tower served various purposes.
 It functioned as a royal palace, a treasury, and a prison.
 One of its most infamous uses was as a prison for high-profile individuals, including members of the British nobility, political figures, and even royalty.
 Notable prisoners held at the Tower include Anne Boleyn, Sir Thomas More, and Elizabeth I before she became queen.